jaganadhg/solr-ir-tutorial/README.md

 A quick verification of basic Solr operations is provided in the `0-smoketest` directory.
 See [0-smoketest/README.md](0-smoketest/README.md) for setup and usage details.

 ## Indexing Cranfield Documents into Solr

 A script to index Cranfield documents with BERT embeddings into Solr is provided in the `1-indexdocs` directory.
 See [1-indexdocs/README.md](1-indexdocs/README.md) for setup and usage details.

+## Create a Query Framework

+A simple query framework to experiment with different retrieval strategies (keyword, vector, hybrid).
+This framework will be built from scratch as part of the tutorial.

+See [2-query-framework/README.md](2-query-framework/README.md) for setup and usage details.